☎ Call Today Free Consult

 Whether your license was suspended due to a DWI arrest, a drug offense, or accumulating too many traffic tickets, the reality of not being able to drive to work, school, or the grocery store is daunting.
 Fortunately, the state provides a legal solution for those who must maintain their daily responsibilities.

 By obtaining this restricted license, you can legally operate a motor vehicle for essential needs throughout your suspension.
-While navigating the courthouse requirements and the Department of Public Safety (DPS) paperwork can be complex, a strategic approach can help you get back behind the wheel quickly and legally.
+While working through the courthouse requirements and the Department of Public Safety (DPS) paperwork can be complex, a strategic approach can help you get back behind the wheel quickly and legally.

 Table Of Contents